austinsonger/Policy-Portal/access-control.md

       * All password exchanges must occur over an authenticated channel.
       * For on-premise systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP/AD group.
       * For cloud accounts, access grants are provisioned in Okta or using the access control mechanisms built into those services/applications.
-      * Account management for non-production systems may be delegated to a \<PlaceHolder> employee at the discretion of the Security Officer.
+      * Account management for non-production systems may be delegated to a `<Company Placeholder>` employee at the discretion of the Security Officer.
-2. Special access, including access to production environments, is not granted until receipt, review, and approval by the \<PlaceHolder> Security Officer.
+2. Special access, including access to production environments, is not granted until receipt, review, and approval by the `<Company Placeholder>` Security Officer.
 3. The request for access is retained for future reference.
 4. Temporary accounts are not used unless absolutely necessary for business purposes.
    * Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily.